AWS Services Overview – Whitepaper – Certification

 • allows developers and systems administrators to implement “Infrastructure as Code”

-• handles the order for provisioning AWS services or the subtleties of making those dependencies work.
+• handles the order for provisioning AWS services and the subtleties of making those dependencies work.

-• allows applying version control to the AWS infrastructure the same way its done with software
+• allows applying version control to AWS infrastructure the same way it’s done with software.

 AWS CloudTrail

-• helps records AWS API calls for the account and delivers log files
+• records AWS API calls for the account and delivers log files.

-• including API calls made using the AWS Management Console, AWS SDKs, command line tools, and higher-level AWS services (such as AWS CloudFormation),
+• includes API calls made via the Console, CLI, SDKs, and higher-level AWS services.

-• recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, the request parameters, and the response elements returned by the AWS service.
+• recorded information includes the identity of the API caller, time, source IP address, request parameters, and response elements.

-• enables security analysis, resource change tracking, compliance auditing
+• enables security analysis, resource change tracking, compliance auditing, and operational troubleshooting.

 AWS Config

-• provides Config Rules feature, that enables rules creation that automatically check the configuration of AWS resources
+• provides Config Rules feature that enables creation of rules to automatically check the configuration of AWS resources.

-• helps discover existing and deleted AWS resources, determine overall compliance against rules, and dive into configuration details of a resource at any point in time.
+• helps discover existing and deleted AWS resources, determine overall compliance against rules, and dive into configuration details at any point in time.

 AWS Service Catalog

-• allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
+• allows organizations to create and manage catalogs of IT services approved for use on AWS.

-• helps centrally manage commonly deployed IT services and helps to achieve consistent governance and meet compliance requirements, while enabling users to quickly deploy only approved IT services they need
+• helps centrally manage commonly deployed IT services and helps achieve consistent governance and compliance requirements.

 AWS Trusted Advisor

-• provides real-time guidance to help provision the resources following AWS best practices.
+• provides real-time guidance to help provision resources following AWS best practices.

-• provides alerts and remediation guidance when AWS is experiencing events that might affect you.
+• provides alerts and remediation guidance when AWS is experiencing events that might affect you (formerly Personal Health Dashboard).

-• displays relevant and timely information to help you manage events in progress, and provides proactive notification to help you plan for scheduled activities.
+• displays relevant information to help manage events in progress and provides proactive notification for scheduled activities.

-• provides a personalized view into the performance and availability of the AWS services underlying the AWS resources.
+• provides a personalized view into the performance and availability of AWS services underlying your resources.

 Developer Tools